thornet/carbon-neutral-internet/learning-log/2019-08-13 Learning Log.md

 * The Reappearing Computer.
 Design has been complicit in computing becoming invisible.
 The move of data centers to urban centers.
 The need to view source!
 Energy consumption revealed in devices.
 * The Open IoT Studio narrative: responsibilities expanded from internet health to healthy planet.
 * Opportunity to commission or do some small seed projects to tell the story of this next chapter.

+Good data center targets include:
+* Placed in a deregulated jurisdiction
+* A d.c. that already has 1 green site.
+* Arguments for moving to renewables from the website's perspective.
+It's cheaper to have a data center change power provider than have a engineer migrate servers.
+* Company ideas: SoundCloud (mostly hosted with AWS).
+* Data center ideas: krystal.co.uk (in London).
+Netwise.
+* Good company commitment is (HT, Chris Adams!):
+“We will not use fossil fuel powered infrastructure for new services or projects.
+We will have moved entirely off fossil fuels by $DATE.”
+* Or some websites that want to compete on greenness/transparency because they're not yet big players.
+*